Systems of Linear Equations

 How far can you get before the horse catches you?

-So we have a system of equations, and they are linear:
+So we have a system of equations (that are linear):

 you vs horse graph